 and language of cellular

-Make better, safer and more accessible cell therapies and regenerative medicines.
+Make better, safer and more accessible cell therapies and regenerative medicines by manipulating the genome.

 Inclusion, Respect, Understanding, Integrity, Impact, Innovation, Creativity, Wonder, Work-Life Balance

 The Truong lab will be hiring one additional PhD student this year.

 The Truong lab celebrates it's 1 year anniversary!

 The Truong Lab has been awarded an NIH Director's New Innovator award (DP2) from the National Institute of Allergy and Infectious Diseases (NIAID) for 5 years.